lhcb/starterkit-lessons/first-analysis-steps/prerequisites.md

 will have to [register it](https://network.cern.ch) before it can access the internet.

-Please your power supply, as well as a plug adaptor to Swiss and European plugs.
+Please bring your power supply, as well as a plug adaptor to Swiss and European plugs.

 {% callout "Windows" %}
 In the following we assume you use Mac OS X or Linux.
 If you are running